LI-Chang-Sheng/geolab/README.md

     * REV:    revert an earlier commit
     * STY:    style fix
     * TST:    addition or modification of tests
-    * REL:    related to releasing ase
+    * REL:    related to releasing geolab
     >
 	> * make it compatible with all supported Pythons (see Installation).
     > * write more comments